HomeTravel

 Is it safer to book trips in an app or on a website?

 The company matters more than the channel.
 A well-run service is safe in both places.
-In apps, paying with Apple Pay adds a layer of protection because the merchant never sees your full card number, and your booking confirmations stay handy offline.
+In apps, paying with Apple Pay adds a layer of protection because the merchant receives a device-specific number instead of your full card details, and your booking confirmations stay handy offline.

 How do I keep my phone alive all day while traveling?

-Use Low Power Mode from the morning, download maps so the phone is not constantly pulling data, and switch to airplane mode in dead zones, since searching for signal drains the battery fast.
+Turn on Low Power Mode from the morning, download maps so the phone is not constantly pulling data, and switch to Airplane Mode in dead zones, since searching for signal drains the battery fast.
+On an iPhone 15 Pro or any 16 or 17, leave Adaptive Power on too.
 A pocket power bank covers the long days out.

 Why trust us